cassiecapewell/coding-challenges-1.0/README.md

 ### :notebook: Notes

-For now my challenges are [Codewars](https://codewars.com) katas.
+For now my challenges are mostly [Codewars](https://codewars.com) katas.
 The instructions for each are in comments.

 These challenges are a study tool for me, so you may see some repetition as I practice with different approaches and techniques.